-- Using the correct pronoun is a way to show respect and to demonstrate acknowledgment of their gender identity - Best practices suggest that transgender females . . . be addressed as "she" and referred to as "her" - Transgender males . . . should be addressed as "he" and referred to as "him"1
+- Using the correct pronoun is a way to show respect and to demonstrate acknowledgment of their gender identity - Best practices suggest that transgender females . . . be addressed as "she" and referred to as "her" - Transgender males . . . should be addressed as "he" and referred to as "him"

-TBCJ Ombudsman letter dated September 2, 2021, identified as related to inquiry 21-6106-04, indicates staff are "trained" to refer to all persons in TDCJ custody as "inmate [last name]" and to use gender neutral pronouns, which although it doesn't meet training recommendations is better than the total refusal to recognize the existence of trans persons.
+TBCJ Ombudsman letter dated September 2, 2021, identified as related to inquiry 21-6106-04, indicates staff are "trained" to refer to all persons in TDCJ custody as "inmate [last name]" and to use gender neutral pronouns, which although it does not meet training recommendations is better than the total refusal to recognize the existence of trans persons.
 However, the Ombudsman also used manipulative language to indicate "training" is considered to meet PREA standards.
-The Ombudsman not only fails to address that "training" very often does not reflect implementation, but also implies that "training" addresses issues of actual harm.
+The Ombudsman not only fails to address that "training" very often does not reflect implementation (and has notably failed to address such abuse by the PREA Ombudsman Office and the Patient Liaison Program), but also implies that "training" addresses issues of actual harm.
 Such manipulation is a deliberate act to cover up harm, abuse, and other violence against transgender and other persons in TDCJ custody.
-The value of "training" can only be measured by its tpride.org
+The value of "training" can only be measured by its implementation, and to use "training" to cover up inappropriate actions promotes further violence, and arguably supports and even encourages the violence endemic in the system.